Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Edge Guided GANs with Contrastive Learning

 \subsection{Semantic Preserving Image Enhancement}

-Due to the spatial resolution loss caused by convolution, normalization and down-sampling layers, existing models \cite{wang2018high,park2019semantic,qi2018semi,chen2017photographic} could not be able to fully preserve the semantic information of the input labels as illustrated in Fig.~\ref{fig:city_seg}, e.g., the small `pole’ is missing and the large `fence’ is incomplete.
-To fix this problem, we propose a novel semantic preserving module, which aims to select class-dependent feature maps and further enhance it guided by the original semantic layout.
-An overview of the proposed semantic preserving module $G_s$ is shown in Fig. \ref{fig:semantic_block}.

-Specifically, the input denoted as $\mathcal{F}$ to the module is the concatenation of the input label $S$, the generated intermediate edge map $I_e$ and image $I^{'}$ , and the deep feature $F$ produced from the shared encoder $E$.

-Then, we apply a convolution operation on $\mathcal{F}$ to produce a new feature map $\mathcal{F}_c$ with channel number equal to the number of semantic categories, where each channel corresponds to a specific semantic category.
-Next, we apply the averaging pooling operation on $\mathcal{F}_c$ to obtain the global information of each class followed by a Sigmoid(·) activation function to derive scaling factors $\gamma^{'}$ as Eq.~\eqref{eq:equation-factor}, where each value represents the importance of each class.
+\textbf{Semantic Preserving Module}.
+Due to the spatial resolution loss caused by convolution, normalization, and down-sampling layers, existing models \citep{wang2018high,park2019semantic,qi2018semi,chen2017photographic} cannot fully preserve the semantic information of the input labels as illustrated in Figure~\ref{fig:city_seg}.
+For instance, the small ``pole'' is missing, and the large ``fence'' is incomplete.
+To tackle this problem, we propose a novel semantic preserving module, which aims to select class-dependent feature maps and further enhance them through the guidance of the original semantic layout.
+An overview of the proposed semantic preserving module $G_s$ is shown in Figure \ref{fig:semantic_block}(left).
+Specifically, the input of the module denoted as $\mathcal{F}$, is the concatenation of the input label $S$, the generated intermediate edge map $I'_e$ and image $I'$, and the deep feature $F$ produced from the shared encoder $E$.
+Then, we apply a convolution operation on $\mathcal{F}$ to produce a new feature map $\mathcal{F}_c$ with the number of channels equal to the number of semantic categories, where each channel corresponds to a specific semantic category (a similar conclusion can be found in \cite{fu2019dual}).
+Next, we apply the averaging pooling operation on $\mathcal{F}_c$ to obtain the global information of each class, followed by a Sigmoid activation function to derive scaling factors $\gamma'$ as in $\gamma' {=} {\rm Sigmoid} ({\rm AvgPool}(\mathcal{F}_c))$, where each value represents the importance of the corresponding class.
+Then, the scaling factor $\gamma'$ is adopted to reweight the feature map $\mathcal{F}_c$ and highlight corresponding class-dependent feature maps.
+The reweighted feature map is further added with the original feature $\mathcal{F}_c$ to compensate for information loss due to multiplication, and produces $\mathcal{F}'_c {=} \mathcal{F}_c {\times} \gamma' {+} \mathcal{F}_c$, where $\mathcal{F}'_c {\in} \mathbb{R}^{N \times H \times W}$.